 - Family status

-The Fair Housing Act and Service Animals
+The Fair Housing Act and Service Animals (SA)

-However, damages caused by the animal while living in the dwelling may potentially be the responsibility of the tenant to cover.
-It is important to work these details out with the landlord or leasing office before agreeing to the lease.
-Anyone who is denied housing because of their service animal should first inform them of the Fair Housing Act, and they may be able to take legal action if discrimination occurs.
+However, damages caused by the animal while living in the dwelling can be the responsibility of the tenant to cover.
+It is important to work these details out with the landlord before agreeing to the lease.
+Anyone who is denied housing because of their service animal should first inform the landlord of the Fair Housing Act, and they may be able to take legal action if discrimination occurs.

-The Fair Housing Act and Emotional Support Animals
+The Fair Housing Act and Emotional Support Animals (ESA)

 - Anxiety disorders